Scalabit/workflow-scanner/dagger/llm_fix_prompt.md

 When you find security issues in the ZIZMOR results, you MUST:
 1. LOCATE the problematic code in the workflow files
 2. REPLACE the insecure code with secure alternatives
-3. SAVE the modified files to the workspace
+3. **SAVE the modified files to the workspace using WriteFile()**
+4. **VERIFY the changes were written by reading the file back**
-4. Document what you changed in explanations
+5. Document what you changed in explanations

+**CRITICAL**: Do NOT claim you fixed something in your explanations unless you actually called WriteFile() to save the changes.
+If you only add a comment without changing the actual security issue, state that clearly in your explanation.

 ## Your Task
 You have been provided with ZIZMOR scan results in the `zizmor_issues` input that shows remaining security vulnerabilities after ZIZMOR's auto-fix phase.